stonefullstm/stonefullstm/README.md

 ### About me:

-- 🔭 I’m currently working in a big project
+- 🔭 I’m currently working in a personal project using Django and Angular
 - 🌱 I’m currently learning a lot of things
 - 📫 How to reach me: stonefull.stm@gmail.com
 <div display="inline-block">